 Hot-pressed paper is made by pressing the sheets together between two heated rollers.
 It results in a smooth surface, ideal for watercolor washes, and pencil drawing.

-The advantage of using watercolor paper is the quality.
+The advantage of using watercolor paper is its quality.
 Top brands use 100% cotton fiber which is made to last.
 The best papers also avoid optical brighteners and this gives the paper a lovely off-white tint, fantastic for monochrome.

 The chart below compares some of the better papers at a glance.
 I’ve included Daler-Rowney pads because they are widely available in the UK.
 Strathmore is more widely available in the USA.
 Stonehenge and Fabriano are premium papers.

-Paper Brand (affiliates) | Weight in GSM | Paper Texture |
+Paper Brand | Weight in GSM | Paper Texture |

 Daler-Rowney Drawing Paper | 120gsm, 160gsm, 200gsm | Medium |